-• Risk culture at CaixaBank constantly evolving.
-This is evident in (i) training: both classroom-based and virtual, using the remote means available; (ii) information: publication of relevant standards, circulars and manuals which are reported during monthly meetings of the CEO and senior management with the directors of the branch network and Central Services; and (iii) incentives: at present this applies to the variable remuneration of certain managers involved in risk origination and management.
+• Risk culture at CaixaBank is constantly evolving.
+This is evident in (i) training as borne out in 2015 with the creation of the "Risks School" which aims to, whilst also supporting all business areas in risk matter, convey this risk culture and policies to ensure correct management (with both classroom-based and virtual training sessions, using the remote means available), (ii) information - publication of relevant risk management principles, standards, circulars and manuals which are reported during monthly meetings of the CEO and senior management with the Directors of the branch network and Central Services; and (iii) incentives - at present this applies to the variable remuneration of certain managers involved in risk origination and management.

-• A fully integrated Risk Monitoring and Control System which (i) mitigates operational losses, provides information on thresholds, consumption and risk positions to (ii) avoid overexposure and ensure reporting information, risk calculations and metrics are complete to (iii) guarantee their reliability when measuring risks, and in relation to the data fed into risk software to ensure (iv) no key data is missing or contains inaccurate or out-of-date information which means debtor risks cannot be calculated properly.
+• A fully integrated Risk Monitoring and Control System which (i) mitigates operational losses, provides information on thresholds, consumption and risk positions to (ii) avoid overexposure and ensure reporting information is complete, risk calculations and metrics to (iii) guarantee the reliability thereof when measuring risks; and data fed into risk software to ensure (iv) no key data is missing or contains inaccurate or out-of-date information which means debtor risks cannot be calculated properly.